Rittenhouse gives account of shootings: 'I defended myself' - NewsBreak

 As he began crying on the stand and appeared unable to speak, his mother, Wendy Rittenhouse, seated on a bench across the courtroom, sobbed loudly.
 Someone put an arm around her.
 After the judge called a recess, jurors walked by Rittenhouse and looked on as he continued to cry.

-The man who survived being shot by Rittenhouse, Gaige Grosskreutz, said on ABC's “Good Morning America” Thursday that it was difficult and emotional to watch Rittenhouse testify.

-“To me it seemed like a child who had just gotten caught doing something that he wasn’t supposed to, more upset that he was caught and less upset about what he had done and what he had taken and the numerous lives that he affected through his actions that night,” Grosskreutz said.

-After the morning outburst by Rittenhouse, he was largely composed the rest of the day, though his voice seemed to break at times as he came under tough cross-examination.
+After the morning outburst, he was largely composed the rest of the day, though his voice seemed to break at times as he came under tough cross-examination.

 Prosecutor Thomas Binger went hard at Rittenhouse all afternoon during cross-examination, walking him through each of the shootings.
 Rittenhouse continually pushed back, saying he had no choice but to fire.